-Responding to this year’s award, Global Business producer Alexandra Lowy, said:
+Responding to this year’s award, Global Business producer Alexandra Lowy, also said:

 “We are extremely proud to represent our profession and shine a much-needed light on the critical topic of maternal mortality.
 As four working moms, this segment was incredibly personal for us”.

 As a part of this broadcast segment, Global Business also featured an in depth discussion on the U.S.’ maternal mortality rates with health policy expert, Dr. Barbara Levy.

 Dr. Barbara Levy explains why the US has such a high maternal mortality rate

 For more on why the U.S. has such a high maternal mortality rate compared to other industrialized countries, CGTN’s Rachelle Akuffo spoke to Dr. Barbara Levy, vice president for Health Policy at the Advocacy Division of the American Congress of Obstetricians and Gynecologists.

 Lauren Bloomstein was one of the last mothers anyone expected to die.
 She was a neo-natal nurse; Her husband was a doctor, and she gave birth in the hospital where she worked.
 Lauren had the best maternity care money could buy, yet it still wasn’t enough.
 Twenty hours after giving birth, Lauren suffered a devastating stroke and died.
 Despite all his medical training, Larry couldn’t save his wife.
 “She looked at me and said ‘I love you’ and that was it.
 That was the last thing she ever said.”